Raymond Lifestyle Earnings Call Transcripts

 Fiscal Year 2026

-Achieved record FY 2026 revenue and EBITDA with strong domestic demand and margin expansion, despite global volatility.
-FY 2027 will focus on consolidation, premiumization, and digital transformation, with continued store network optimization and robust cash position.
+Achieved record FY 2026 revenue and EBITDA growth, driven by strong domestic demand and operational efficiency.
+Strategic focus for FY 2027 is on consolidation, premiumization, and digital transformation, with continued store expansion and improved working capital.

 Record Q3 revenue and double-digit EBITDA growth driven by premiumization, strong domestic demand, and disciplined expansion.
 U.S. tariff headwinds impacted exports, but diversification and cost control supported margins.
 Net debt remains near zero.